 If you’re not sure who that is, try asking a friend or family member who is an avid reader.
 Another good option is to hire a professional editor or proofreader.
 They can give you specific and helpful feedback that will make your work better.

-Finally, don’t forget about social media.
+And, don’t forget about social media.
 Ask your followers for their honest opinion about your blog intro.
 You might be surprised by how much helpful feedback you can get from complete strangers.

 How often do you revise your blog’s introduction?
 If you’re like most people, the answer is probably “not very often.”
 After all, once you’ve written an intro, it can be tempting to just leave it as-is and move on to the rest of your content.
 However, if you want your blog to be truly effective, it’s important to regularly revisit your intro and make sure that it’s still serving its purpose.